mattias800/diskajs/README.md

 React Native supports custom babelrc as of 0.20 which makes it easy to add this plugin.

+## Information on React Native

+RN 0.15 and older uses Babel 5 and diska works out of the box.
+RN 0.16-0.19 uses Babel 6, but uses it's own internal babelrc.
+To use diska, you need to patch the babelrc file.
+It is recommended to upgrade to RN 0.20 or later, and then add `babel-plugin-transform-decorators-legacy`.

 ## Releases

+#### 1.1.4 (2016-02-26)
+* Removed .babelrc from distributed package.

 #### 1.1.3 (2016-02-23)
 * Bug fix